andrewroycarter/WebAlert/README.md

 Configuration
 =============

-Edit config.yml to reflect the folling
+Edit config.yml to reflect the following
  * gmail `address` and `password`
  * `website` to poll for changes
  * `message` to send when changes are detected